GallowayLabMIT/protocols/docs/protocols/cloning/gel_electrophoresis.rst

 3. Place the gel fragment into an eppendorf tube.
 4. Weigh the fragment (tare the scale on an empty tube first) and record the weight in mg.
 5. Add gel dissolving buffer to the tube.
-Use a 4:1 ratio of buffer in µL to gel fragment in mg (e.g., add 200 µL buffer to a 50 mg gel fragment).
+Use a 4:1 ratio of buffer in µL to gel fragment in mg (e.g., add 200 µL buffer for a 50 mg gel fragment).

     .. tip::
         Don't use more than ~400 µL gel dissolving buffer.
 Larger volumes will introduce more contaminants into your final product.
+        In many cases, using a standard 250 µL of gel dissolving buffer works well, assuming a reasonably sized gel fragment.

-6. Incubate in a water bath at 56ºC for ~10 minutes, or until the gel looks dissolved.
+6. Incubate in the water bath at 56ºC for ~10 minutes, or until the gel looks dissolved.
-7. Follow the steps in the NEB Monarch PCR DNA Cleanup Kit to purify DNA from this solution.
+7. Follow the steps in the `NEB Monarch PCR DNA Cleanup Kit <https://www.neb.com/en-us/protocols/2024/07/16/standard-cleanup-protocol-using-the-monarch-spin-pcr-and-dna-cleanup-kit-and-centrifugation>`_ to purify DNA from this solution.

    - In the first step, you do NOT need to add binding buffer; you can directly load the solution into the spin column.
-   - Perform **4 washes** instead of the two listed in the protocol.
+   - Perform **4 washes** instead of the two listed in the protoco, followed by a dry spin.
 This will help improve the purity of the final product.
    - In the final step, elute into ~15 µL of pre-warmed Elga water.

-8. To confirm effective purification, measure concentration of the final product on the Nanodrop.
-Concentrations below ~25 ng/µL are unreliable and indicate poor purification.
+8. To confirm effective purification, measure the concentration of the final product on the Nanodrop.
+   Concentrations below ~25 ng/µL are unreliable and indicate poor purification, but may still be used in downstream reactions at lower efficiency.